Summer Village of

 Election Day: Saturday July 26 from 10 a.m. until 7 p.m. at Fallis Hall (53303 RR 52, Parkland County)

 Please note that, due to changes in the Local Authorities Election Act, Vouching will NOT be allowed during the 2025 Summer Village of South View Municipal Election.
+Please ensure you have property identification on you when you come to the polls.
+Once the new identification requirements are provided by Municipal Affairs, they will be posted to this site.

-Candidate Orientation Sessions
+Candidate Information Sessions

 Do you want to learn more about the election process or what means to be a CANDIDATE or MUNICIPAL COUNCILLOR?

-The Summer Village of South View is participating in two candidate orientation sessions.
+The Summer Village of South View is participating in two candidate information sessions.
 These sessions will be the same and will cover key information about candidacy, the election process, and what to expect if you win!
 No registration is required and everyone is welcome.

 May 3, 2025